What's the Peeker Advantage?

 The Peeker Advantage, concretely

-The peeker advantage is a concept that relates to the connection between players and the game server .
-In a way, it could be considered as lag.
-It allows a player to take information, even to attack his opponents, even before appearing on their screens.
+The peeker advantage is a concept that relates to the connection between players and the game server of play.
+In a sense, it could be considered lag.
+It allows a player to take information from, or even attack, their opponents, even before they appear on their screens.
 This is literally an advantage for the first player to take a look at an angle (" to peek").

 Let's consider a Green player and a Red player.
 When the Green players moves, their computer sends this information to the game server.
 The game server is responsible for relaying this information to other players, including the Red player.
 The time it takes for information to go from the Green players to the server and then to the Red players is what creates the peeker advantage.